Mendel Stromm: Other versions

-During the Secret Wars storyline, a version of Mendel Stromm resides in the Battleworld domain of Arachnia.
-He appears as one of the Oscorp scientists where they are attempting to decipher the Web of Life and Destiny.
+An alternate universe variant of Mendel Stromm from the Battleworld domain of Arachnia appears in Secret Wars as one of several scientists attempting to decipher the Web of Life and Destiny.

 In other media

 Television

-A character based on Mendel Stromm called Dr. Wardell Stromm appeared in the 1990s Spider-Man animated series episode "Enter the Green Goblin", voiced by Philip Abbott.
-He was Norman Osborn's assistant and one of the few who knows of Oscorp's connections to the Kingpin.
+Wardell Stromm appears in the Spider-Man (1994) episode "Enter the Green Goblin", voiced by Philip Abbott.
+He is Norman Osborn's assistant and one of the few who knows of Oscorp's connections to the Kingpin.